 All of this is adding up to these moments that the life is collectively composed of.

 Why is it important to have a meaning in our life?
 So that all these moments together sing a melodious song and not blare out a cacophonous cry.

 Nietzsche said, “He who has a “why” to live for can bear with almost any “how”.”
-Like Viktor Frankl, author of Man’s Search for Meaning and a concentration camp survivor, said that the prisoners who thought that they would never leave the camp were suicidal.
+Like Viktor Frankl, a concentration camp survivor, said in his book Man’s Search for Meaning said that the prisoners who thought that they would never leave the camp were suicidal.
 They had nothing to look forward to.

 If you have no aim, no purpose, why would you carry on?

 Life purpose gives essence to our being.
 And this purpose is individualistic to each, and it can only be fulfilled by that individual.

 Like consciousness, life purpose makes ‘an I’ — ‘the I’.